Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh pissed on a truck. that truck is now known as Optimus Prime
+Jesus can walk on water Jayesh can swim through land

-Updated on: [13/7/2024]
+Updated on: [14/7/2024]
 <!-- #jokeEnd -->